hardyoyo/RodmanPottingerCookbook/recipes/GoddessDressing.md

 ---

 You can mix this by hand if you want, but the result will be better in a blender.
 Dump it all in, blend until smooth.
 You could also put it all in a mason jar, stir it a bit with a spatula, then put a lid on tight, and shake the heck out of the jar.

 This is a nice quick gluten-free alternative salad dressing.
 If you don’t have any GF dressing on hand, this will do the job.
 You can also use it in a wrap.
-Since it’s fresh, it’ll taste better than store-bought Goddess Dressing, and it won’t have any of the Gluten they insist on putting in it.
+Since it’s fresh, it’ll taste better than store- bought Goddess Dressing, and it won’t have any of the Gluten they insist on putting in it.

 \label{goddess-dressing}